Your Guide to Setting Up a California Pet Trust

 No. Your attorney can add pet trust provisions to your existing living trust through a trust amendment.
 This is typically straightforward and does not require re-executing the full trust document.

-Talk to a California Estate Planning Attorney About Your Pets
+Your Next Step: Talking to a California Estate Planning Attorney

 Pet trusts are one of the quieter, more personal parts of estate planning — but for the people who love their animals, they’re often one of the most important.
 The paperwork is simple.
 The decisions about who will care for your pets, what standards you want maintained, and how much to fund are the hard part — and they deserve real thought.